Letters From Those Impacted by

 April 24, 2007

 Here is what Alex Harrison faxed to all ministers in the Australasian region of the PCG on Oct 31, 2001.
-I'm not sure if it was Harrison's words in the fax, but it may have all come from PCG Headquarters.
+I'm not sure if it was Harrison's words in the fax, but it may have from PCG Headquarters.

 "To all Ministers